 Listening to Ford tell the story, and listening to Scott talk about it, it’s clear to me this is not the case.
 Ford is a professional and did his best, but the writing of the narration was tortured and this, I believe, is what’s coming through Ford’s performance.

 “These Cups Suck”

-There’s a great moment where the production designer is watching one of his mans go to Scott with two different coffee cups and ask the director which cup should be used in the scene with Leon and Holden.
+There’s a great moment where the production designer is watching one of his team go to Scott with two different coffee cups and ask the director which cup should be used in the scene with Leon and Holden.
 And Scott’s reply is “these both suck, get some more.”

 The guy with the cups was pissed.
 What was wrong with THESE cups, if these weren’t good, which ones SHOULD he get?
-The Production Designer saw this and went to his mans and said “Listen dude, this isn’t how Ridley works.
+The Production Designer saw this and went to his man and said “Listen dude, this isn’t how Ridley works.
 Go get A HUNDRED cups.
 What do you care?
 It’s not your money, go buy a shitton of cups and let Ridley pick the one he wants.”

-Ridley took a lot of takes and at one point in the documentary included in this edition, Dangerous Days, we see several, like 12 takes of a close-up of a hand depositing a bowl of rice and shrimp on the table.
+Ridley did a lot of takes and at one point in the documentary included in this edition, Dangerous Days, we see several, like 12 takes of a close-up of a hand depositing a bowl of rice and shrimp on the table.
 12 takes of a 3 second shot.
 At that point, it’s clear he’s sending a message to the money men breathing down his neck.
 “Look what I can do if you piss me off.”